opstrace/opstrace/README.md

 opstrace destroy aws <choose_a_name>
 ```

-Note: add the `--region` flag to ensure the CLI can locate any dangling resources, should you run into any sort of trouble cleaning up (for example, after a failed install).
+Note: add the `--region` flag to ensure the CLI can locate any dangling resources, should you run into any sort of trouble cleaning up on AWS (for example, after a failed install).

 ## Community